 The Status of Paediatric Palliative Care in Sub-Saharan Africa – An Appraisal

-Dr Richard Haring, Professor Lorraine Sherr, Dr Rene Albertyn – July 2010
+Authors: Dr Richard Harding, Professor Lorraine Sherr, Dr Rene Albertyn – July 2010

 This timely report provides a thorough and systematic appraisal of the evidence of the need for, and reported evidence on, palliative care for children in sub-Saharan Africa, and makes a comprehensive series of recommendations for researchers, care providers, donors and policy-makers.